blynkkk/blynkkk.github.io/BlynkMainOperations.md

 Blynk.setProperty(V0, "labels", "label 1", "label 2", "label 3");
 ```

+You can also change widget properties via [HTTP API](http://docs.blynkapi.apiary.io/#).

 ##Limitations and Recommendations
 - Don't put ```Blynk.virtualWrite``` and any other ```Blynk.*``` command inside ```void loop()```- it will cause